trainb0y/trainb0y/README.md

 Well, I should probably put up a little about me.

 I'm a self taught Python developer.
 I've been working with Python since late 2018.
-I don't know everything, and don't always use the best practices, but hey, sometimes the code works, what more can I ask for?
+I definitely don't know everything, and don't always use the best practices, but hey, sometimes the code works, and what more can I ask for?

-Lead dev for the [HydrazineMC](https://github.com/HydrazineMC) project, which aims to turn Minecraft into a sci-fi space game.
+Working on too many projects, including a Minecraft server, a bunch of Minecraft client mods, a MUD, and a 2D space themed videogame.

 ### Languages - In order of my confidence level:
+Kotlin (libGDX, PaperMC, Fabric)
 Python (General purpose)
-Kotlin (libGDX, PaperMC)
 Java (libGDX, PaperMC)
 C# (Unity)
 bash/zsh scripts